 Library Paraprofessional & Support Staff Roundtable (LPSSRT): Provides representation in the Utah Library Association for paraprofessionals and support staff working in Utah Libraries, fosters interaction between professional and paraprofessional librarians in discussion forums and mentoring programs, and provides a forum for discussion about the future of paraprofessionals and support staff in Utah Libraries.

-New Perspectives Roundtable (NPRT): Promotes the development of librarianship, serve as a channel of communication among library members, and promotes and facilitates discussion of issues that bring a new or fresh perspective to librarianship, libraries, or librarians.
+Mentoring and Networking Roundtable (MNRT): Promotes the development of librarianship, serve as a channel of communication among library members, and promotes and facilitates discussion of issues that bring a new or fresh perspective to librarianship, libraries, or librarians.

 Outreach & Community Engagement Roundtable: Promotes best practices for community outreach and programming among Utah libraries.
 It will create networking and continuing education opportunities for library staff involved in outreach and collect and make available marketing materials for use by Utah libraries.